oceanprotocol-archive/OEPs/13/README.md

 The Publishing flow describe the procedure to put in place allowing to an Ocean Protocol PUBLISHER to register new commons assets in the OCEAN COMMONS MARKETPLACE and get a reward for it.
 The complete flow is the following:

-1. The AMBASSADOR, search on the internet and discover a relevant free/commons asset, get the publicly available information of the asset, metadata and license information.
+1. The PUBLISHER, search on the internet and discover a relevant free/commons asset, get the publicly available information of the asset, metadata and license information.

-1. The AMBASSADOR goes to the Ocean Commons Marketplace frontend application, and open the form of "Register a new Commons/Free Asset"
+1. The PUBLISHER goes to the Ocean Commons Marketplace frontend application, and open the form of "Register a new Commons/Free Asset"

-1. The AMBASSADOR fill the following information:
+1. The PUBLISHER fill the following information:
    - List of public URL's where the Asset is located
    - Title
    - Description